watir/watirbook/link.md

 and multiple attributes.

-Since this link has text and href attribute, we will start there.
+Since this link has text and href attributes, we will start there.

 ## Text